For foodies: 40 Maltby Street

 Photograph courtesy of 10 Cases

-The no-reservations Cave à Vin sits cheek-by-jowl with 10 Cases restaurant.
+The no-reservations Cave à Vin sits cheek-by-jowl with 10 Cases restaurant in Covent Garden.
 It’s somewhere between a bar and wine shop, offering their most popular wines by the glass and bottle or to take away.
 The small space is at its best in the evening, when you can settle in at one of their ten or so candlelit tables, order a plate of charcuterie and work your way through the day’s selection.

 10 Cases Cave à Vin,16 Endell St, WC2H 9BD